launchdarkly/ld-find-code-refs/README.md

 1. Provide a `.ldignore` file in the root directory of your Git repository.
 All patterns specified in `.ldignore` file will be excluded by the scanner.
 Patterns must follow the `.gitignore` format as specified here: https://git-scm.com/docs/gitignore#_pattern_format
 2. The `exclude` command line option (see above section) may be used to specify a single regular expression for the exclude pattern.

 If both `.ldignore` and the `exclude` argument are provided, `ld-find-code-refs` will test against both for file exclusion.
+Do note that `.ldignore` expects shell glob patterns, while the `exclude` option expects a PCRE-compliant regular expression.